NMillard/learnings/software-design/software-achitecture.md

 ## Problem Domain

-Make an effort to understand the problem domain, its entities and workflows.
+Make an effort to understand the problem domain, its entities, and workflows.